Immigration: United Kingdom

-Since 2010, the United Kingdom’s policies surrounding immigrant detention have come under fire for insufficiently protecting vulnerable groups.
+Since 2010, the United Kingdom's policies surrounding immigrant detention have come under fire for insufficiently protecting vulnerable groups.
 In the early 2000s, the United Kingdom adopted the Detention Duty Advice (DDA) scheme in order to provide free, government-funded, legal aid to immigrants.
 The DDA scheme at face value granted liberty on administrative grounds by considering immigrant merits, nature of their work, their financial means, and other factors that would then determine how much free legal aid detainees were granted.
 Recent research by the Organization for Economic Cooperation and Development (OECD), demonstrates that marginalized groups have been barred from legal assistance in detention centers.
-The barriers immigrants face in order to access justice through the DDA disproportionately impacted underrepresented groups of immigrants, and the language barrier and lack of interpreters led to further hurdles that detainees were unable to jump through.
+The barriers immigrants face in order to access justice through the DDA disproportionately affected underrepresented groups of immigrants, and the language barrier and lack of interpreters led to further hurdles that detainees were unable to jump through.

 Canada

 In Canada immigrant detainees face barriers to justice due to a lack of international enforcement.
-Canada’s immigration detention system has significant legal and normative problems, and the rubric of ‘access to justice’ that is presented by international law fails to identify these faults.
+Canada's immigration detention system has significant legal and normative problems, and the rubric of 'access to justice' that is presented by international law fails to identify these faults.
 There is a lack of access to legal aid for immigrants in detention, as well as inhumane treatment in detention centers.
 Research has demonstrated irreparable psychological, physical, and social damage to immigrants, and the international community ignores these injustices.